DutchOrange-1/Brandon-API/README.md

 # Brandon-API
-A API used mainly by me and friends.
+An API used mainly by me and friends.
+The username/name and token determines which database the data is uploaded to.

 ## Index:
 1. [Temperature API](#Temperature)